Kidney donor stories: This story by living donor can shock!

-I found the answer to how does meditation relieve stress.
-Thanks to techniques like deep breathing, meditation, yoga, and surrendering to the Divine plan, I successfully converted a stress situation into a joyful one.
+I found the answer to how does meditation relieves stress.
+Thanks to techniques like deep breathing, meditation, yoga, and surrendering to the Divine plan, I successfully converted a stressful situation into a joyful one.

 It happened by altering the mind's perception towards the surgery.
 It is like tuning your mind to a different frequency.

 How to become a kidney donor and make your own kidney donor stories: Advice to aspiring organ donors

 Calm your mind first.
 Meditation is the key.
 National Meditation Day 2018 focused on how to meditate when you are busy.
 Learn the tips.

 Do not be afraid to donate simply because of the pain, sight of blood, or hospital stay.
 Believe me, once your mind becomes calm, all these things cease to matter.

 If you get a chance to become a kidney donor, do not refuse.
 You become a certified donor only when you pass a certain set of medical examinations.
 It means God wants you to do the deed.
 Don't let fear come in your way.

 Never let your mind dwell on the question "What will happen?"